VladVA: Discriminative Fine-tuning of LVLMs: Method

 \subsubsection{Overall training loss}

-We apply the next-token prediction loss over the long captions and the contrastive loss over the short ones in a unified manner.
-During training, the templates presented to the LVLM for the image and, respectively, text modality take the following form:
+As depicted in Fig.~\ref{fig:overall_framework}, we apply the next-token prediction loss over the long captions and the contrastive loss over the short ones in a unified manner.
+During training, the templates presented to the LVLM for the image and text modality take the following form:

-with the contrastive loss applied between the {\texttt{<out\_token>}} belonging to the image modality on one side, and the text modality on the other.
-Concomitantly, the next-token prediction cross-entropy loss is applied over the tokens belonging to the {\texttt{<long\_caption>}}.
-Note that the short caption must be sufficiently different from the long caption to prevent shortcuts during training, a property that does not naturally emerge in our case due to the difference in length and annotation procedure.
+with the contrastive loss applied on the output representations {\texttt{<out\_token>}} for the image modality and {\texttt{<out\_token>}} for the text modality.
+Concomitantly, the next-token prediction loss is applied on the tokens of the {\texttt{<long\_caption>}}.
+Generally, the short caption must be sufficiently different from the long caption to prevent shortcuts during training, a property that naturally emerges in our case due to the difference in length and annotation procedure.
+Note that the distinction between long and short captions is made only during training.
+At test time, the model is used in discriminative mode as detailed in Sec.~\ref{ssec:background}.